901D3/Resolution-changer/README.md

 you can inspect the code and change it so it will fit for you

+If you want to make a exe from this repo then you have to fork first and post your exe to the forked repo

 Note:
 run main.ahk(why did i name it like that...) as admin because it require admin to be modify registry